jamiepompei/drum-machine-javascript-html-css/README.md

 <strong>Features</strong>

 1.)
-Built with Javascript
+Built with Javascript. <br>
 2.)
-Drum pads are generated dynamically per sound library.
+Drum pads are generated dynamically per sound library.<br>
 3.)
 Sound libraries each contain 9 sounds with a total of 27 samples available for jamming.
-Libraries can be toggled via button click or keyboard key press ('1', '2', '3').
+Libraries can be toggled via button click or keyboard key press ('1', '2', '3').<br>
 4.)
-Pads can be activated via button click or keyboad key.
+Pads can be activated via button click or keyboad key.<br>